A massive list of the top points of interest and things to do in Toledo (on a day trip from Madrid or not).

 That being said, July and August will be incredibly hot, and you might want to avoid these months.
 Winter can be pleasant, as there are fewer tourists, but temperatures will be only around 10 degrees Celsius / 50° F.

 The touristic high season is from March until June, even though September and October can be quite lovely as well.
-My personal favorite time to visit is the end of April, preferably around Easter.
+My personal favorite time to visit this unique heritage site is the end of April, preferably around Easter.
 Temperatures around 20 degrees are ideal for exploring the old town without having to wear thick jackets.

 So, that’s it.
 This was my guide to the best things to do in Toledo.
 Hope I was able to inspire your Spain itinerary.
 Got any questions?
 Then comment below!
 And don’t forget to pin this article to your Pinterest board.